flapjack/flapjack.io/Releasing.md

 ### How features + bug fixes get into releases

-* New issues are created, and discussion ensues in the issue comments
+* New issues are created, and discussion ensues in the issue's comments
 * We don't initially allocate a milestone to an issue
 * Issues without milestones are triaged in release planning meetings
-* Release planning meetings are held publicly on Google Hangouts, and will be announced in advance
+* Release planning meetings are held publicly on Google Hangouts, and will be announced in advance.

+The outcomes for release planning meetings are:

+* Issues without milestones are allocate a milestone
+* Issues are allocated to the next MINOR release
+* A release plan is published to the [Flapjack wiki](https://github.com/flpjck/flapjack/wiki/pages) in the format "Release plan for <VERSION>"

 ### Bug policy